-13. Once an ENFP gets the go to cut ties, they'll move on faster than the speed of light.
-It may confuse past lovers how fast an ENFP moves on, as if they're not bothered at all by a breakup.
+13. Once an ENFP needs to cut ties, they'll move on faster than the speed of light.
+It may confuse past lovers how fast an ENFP can move on, as if they're not bothered at all by the breakup.

-14. The ENFP can be so passionate about something that they may want to take over the entire conversation.
-They really strongly will desire for you to be on the same page as them, they may want to direct a party too much.
+14. The ENFP can be so passionate about something that they take over the entire conversation.
+They like to be the ringleader.
+It can be hard to get a word in edgewise.

 15. The ENFP can struggle with their introverted sides getting stuck in a dreaded Fi-Si loop.
 They'll be incredibly inward with their feelings, but unsure what to do in this processing state.